ZTX-Foundation/tuxedo/doc/contracts/nfts/staking/IActualERC721Staking.md

 # IActualERC721Staking.sol

 ## Introduction
-An interface for defining how the `ActualERC721Staking` functions.
+An interface for defining how `ActualERC721Staking` functions.
 Please see [ActualERC721Staking.sol](./ActualERC721Staking.md) for more details.

 ## Events
 ### `Staked`